Purify water with a DIY filter!

 Despite filtering out most of the methylene blue, our filter is not yet effective enough, so do not drink the filtered water!

-Assemble a carbon filter.
-To make it more effective, compress the activated carbon a bit using cotton cylinders and a wooden stick.
+Assemble a charcoal filter.
+To make it more effective, compress the activated charcoal a bit using cotton cylinders and a wooden stick.

 Set up the test stand.